yesitsbilly/yesitsbilly/README.md

 - Currently working/training with goal of moving itno full development roles
 - Bonus:
   - I once auditioned for the tv show **Survivor**
-  - I once managed to hit myself in the back of the head with a bat during softball game
+  - I once managed to hit myself in the back of the head, with a bat, during softball game

 ---